New Castle Delaware

 Unknown Male Spirit:

-theory is that it is a family member of the Finney clan (could be Dr. John Finney, keeping his daughter and granddaughter or his wife and daughter company, while reliving his memories).
+The theory is that the spirit is a family member of the Finney clan (could be Dr. John Finney, keeping his daughter and granddaughter or his wife and daughter company, while reliving his memories).
 It could also be the husband of Anna Dorothea, John Finney who wants to be near his wife and daughter.

-Dr. John Finney or his nephew John Finney may have loved the third floor; possibly their office space; man cave.
+Dr. John Finney or his nephew John Finney may have loved the third floor; which possibly served as their office space.

-This spirit likes to go about his business, opens and closes windows, and doors as well.
-He moves objects across the floor and through the air as well, making himself or herself known to museum staff.
+This spirit likes to go about his business, opening and closing windows and doors.
+He moves objects across the floor and through the air, making himself or herself known to museum staff.

 Unknown Female spirit :

-Her see-through apparition is seen sitting by a second floor upstairs window, enjoying the view and perhaps keeping watch.
-Anna Dorothea perhaps is still waiting for her beloved British Officer to come back to her, while being close to the spirit of her daughter, Anna and her second love of her life, John Finney or her father, Dr. John.
+Her see-through apparition has been seen sitting by a second floor upstairs window, enjoying the view and perhaps keeping watch.
+Anna Dorothea is perhaps still waiting for her beloved British Officer to come back to her, while being close to the spirit of her daughter, Anna and the second love of her life, John Finney or her father, Dr. John.

-Or perhaps it is Dr. John Finney’s wife, who loves her home, and perhaps wants to be near her deceased child; the first Anna Dorthea.
+Or perhaps it is Dr. John Finney’s wife, who loves her home, and perhaps wants to be near her deceased child, the first Anna Dorothea.

 STILL HAUNTED?

 Yes indeed.
-Members of the Dr. John Finney are still enjoying their forever home, with a female spirit who may be yearning for her loved one to return, and being close to the spirits in her family.
+Members of the Dr. John Finney family are still enjoying their forever home, with a female spirit who may be yearning for her loved one to return.

-Paranormal investigators have played the flashlight game with the spirit of Anna, who told them what her name was in an EVP.
+Paranormal investigators have played the flashlight game with the child spirit of little Anna, who told them her name in an EVP.

 Staff have experienced the paranormal activity in the third floor space, and perhaps have seen the see-through apparition of the woman, or even the male spirit on the third floor.